-A new state-of-the-art, all digital Surgery Center was constructed as part of the hospital’s major renovation and expansion project.
+A state-of-the-art, all-digital Surgery Center was constructed in 2009 as part of the hospital’s major renovation and expansion project.
 The 9,800 square-foot Surgery Center includes two, new state-of-the-art Operating Rooms (ORs) and a bigger and brighter Post Anesthesia Care Unit (PACU).

 The new Operating Rooms are nearly 50-percent larger than typical ORs, designed to accommodate larger equipment for minimally invasive procedures, including most laparoscopic and orthopaedic surgeries such as hip resurfacing and joint replacement.
 It also offers surgeons High Definition video and superior organization capabilities.
 New to these ORs are easy to maneuver power booms, which anchor to the ceiling and are designed to provide the surgical team with quick and easy access to monitors and critical equipment.